History of Norris Bank Primary School

-The Director of Education, in response to that report, decided that a school be established by using an old homestead tidied up by the settlers.
+The Director of Education decided that a school be established by using an old homestead tidied up by the settlers.
 Victorian school number 3618 was officially established on May 25th 1909 and was called the “Thomastown Small Holding State School”.
 The first Head Teacher appointed was Wilhelmina P. Sleeman.
 In August 1909 the name of the school was changed to Darebin.

 Generally, the settlement of the area was a failure with most settlers eventually leaving, so much so that by May 1913 only 15 children were left to attend the school.
 The District inspector remarked at that time the question of closing the school would have to be considered.
 Further pressure was endured by the community in April 1924 when the attendance dropped to 5 pupils.